TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/HandlingDeprecation/Index.rst

 	if ($fooBar !== NULL) {
 		\TYPO3\CMS\Core\Utility\GeneralUtility::deprecationLog(
-			'Usage of foobar is deprecated since TYPO3 CMS 6.2. ' .
+			'Usage of foobar is deprecated since TYPO3 CMS 7, ' .
-			'It will be removed in 2 versions.
-Use barfoo instead.'
+			'will be removed in TYPO3 CMS 8, use FUNCNAME instead.'
 		);
 		$this->useFooBar = TRUE;
 	}

-Anyone can submit a patch to remove deprecated elements starting with version TYPO3 6.X+2.
+Anyone can submit a patch to remove deprecated elements.